cocode/TrekBASIC/README.md

 1. Need to flush the trace file periodically. maybe every line.
 1. Maybe add "run" vs. "continue" for the debugging.
-1. make a run() function, and have "End program" and 'breakpoint' be different flags Desperately need step over vs step into
+1. make a run() function, and have "End program" and 'breakpoint' be different flags
+1. You know, I don't need to pass the symbol_type everywhere.
+You can tell the type of a variable from its name.
+FNx = function, $ == string, I guess you still have to know array vs. not.
+Desperately need step over vs step into for debugging.

 ## References
 1. https://madexp.com/wp-content/uploads/2018/02/Microsoft_Basic_8086Xenix_Reference.pdf